matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 roslaunch multi_explore multi_explore.launch
 ```

-- The global map generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
+- The global gridmap generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
 - The first run will take more time, because some functions will be compiled in machine code through the _Numba_ library.
 After the first run, everything is stored in the cache, so no need to wait for the compilation at every launch.
-- The merged pointcloud is already present in RViz, but it is disabled by default due to heavy computational load.
+- The merged pointcloud is already integrated in RViz, but it is disabled by default due to heavy computational load.

-To create the final point-cloud:
+To save and export the final RTAB-Map point-clouds:

 ```bash
 rtabmap-databaseViewer
 ```
 Import the .db file, and export the final point-cloud as a .ply file.

+A more refined point-cloud (e.g. deletes overlapping points) can be obtained through "PC_merger.cpp".
+It mostly makes use of the _ICP_ algorithm to align and merge the point-clouds.
+Using a KD-tree data structure, it is possible to efficiently define the closest points between the two maps, which is at the basis of the ICP registration step.